Barista Coffee (Taiwan)

 Barista Coffee (西雅圖極品咖啡) is a Taiwanese coffeehouse chain.
-Founded in March 1997, Barista Coffee is Taiwan’s pioneering coffeehouse chain dedicated to the art of dark-roast coffee.
+Founded in March 1997, it is known for its dark-roast coffee.
 Originally focused on café operations, the company later expanded into coffee-bean roasting, instant and drip-coffee product development, and retail distribution.

-Beyond its strong presence in Taiwan, Barista Coffee has operated café in Beijing and continues to develop a wide range of ready-to-brew and on-the-go coffee lines available in convenience stores and hypermarkets over the world.

-Since its inception, the brand has championed the spirit of “freshly roasted coffee” and craftsmanship, offering a coffee experience that blends professional mastery with the warmth of everyday life.
+Its stores are mainly located in Taiwan, however, the brand also operates in Beijing.

 History

-1997 - Barista Coffee became Taiwan’s first coffeehouse chain devoted to dark-roast coffee.
+In 1997, Barista Coffee became Taiwan’s first coffeehouse chain devoted to dark-roast coffee.
 After initially importing roasted beans from overseas, the founders noticed that long-distance transport compromised freshness—prompting them to establish their own roasting facility.

-1998 - The Barista Coffee Roasting Company was founded, where skilled roasters crafted espresso beans to ensure consistent quality and freshness—one of the earliest self-operated roasteries among Taiwan’s coffee chains.
+In 1998, the Barista Coffee Roasting Company was founded, where skilled roasters crafted espresso beans to ensure consistent quality and freshness—one of the earliest self-operated roasteries among Taiwan’s coffee chains.

-2002 - The brand launched Barista 3-in-1 instant latte, marked its entry into the instant-coffee market.
+In 2002, the brand launched Barista 3-in-1 instant latte, which marked its entry into the instant-coffee market.

-2003 - Released its first drip-coffee line, promoting home-brewing culture across Taiwan.
+In 2003, the brand released its first drip-coffee line, promoting home-brewing culture across Taiwan.

-2008 – Expanded into the Chinese market and opened its first overseas café in Beijing.
+In 2008, Barista Coffee expanded into the Chinese market and opened its first overseas café in Beijing.

-2009 – Introduced hand-drip coffee preparation, providing customers with more refined brewing options.
+In 2009, the brand Introduced hand-drip coffee preparation, providing customers with more refined brewing options.

-2011 – Began using estate-grade beans and German Probat roasters, and opened a second factory to enhance capacity and quality stability.
+In 2011, the brand began using estate-grade beans and German Probat roasters, and opened a second factory to enhance capacity and quality stability.

-2014–Established Barista Premium (極品嚴焙), a specialty café brand positioned in the premium coffee segment.
+In 2014, the brand established Barista Premium (極品嚴焙), a specialty café brand positioned in the premium coffee segment.

-2015 – Launched Barista Market, an online retail platform integrating e-commerce and physical channels.
+In 2015, Barista Market, an online retail platform integrating e-commerce and physical channels, was launched.

-2017 – Introduced the Diamond Series Specialty Drip Coffee, bringing specialty beans into the home-brewing market.
+In 2017, the brand introduced the Diamond Series Specialty Drip Coffee, bringing specialty beans into the home-brewing market.

-2018 – Released a bulletproof coffee line and bottled Barista coffee drinks, entering the ready-to-drink market.
+In 2018, Barista Coffee released a bulletproof coffee line and bottled Barista coffee drinks, entering the ready-to-drink market.

-2019 – Debuted the Drip Brew Coffee series, highlighting the pure essence of coffee.
+In 2019, the brand debuted the Drip Brew Coffee series, highlighting the pure essence of coffee.

-2020 – Cooperated with Japanese partners to develop Espresso Shot Capsules, offering portable and versatile brewing solutions.
+In 2020, the brand cooperated with Japanese partners to develop Espresso Shot Capsules, offering portable and versatile brewing solutions.

-2021 – Launched Cuppers’ Immersed Coffee, featuring a patented immersion bag design for a new extraction experience.
+In 2021, Barista Coffee launched Cuppers’ Immersed Coffee, featuring a patented immersion bag design for a new extraction experience.

-2022 – Introduced the Herbal Series beverages, marking its expansion into the health and wellness category.
+In 2022, Barista Coffee introduced the Herbal Series beverages, marking its expansion into the health and wellness category.

-2023 – Released the Geisha Blend Specialty Drip Coffee line, popularizing high-grade beans through affordable packaging.
+In 2023, the brand released the Geisha Blend Specialty Drip Coffee line, popularizing high-grade beans through affordable packaging.

-2024 – The brand has been actively expanding internationally, exporting products to the United States, mainland China, Russia, South Korea, Australia, the Middle East, and the Philippines.
+In 2024, the brand has been actively expanding internationally, exporting products to the United States, mainland China, Russia, South Korea, Australia, the Middle East, and the Philippines.